 - By holding an average of 2 public cleanups per month, our chapter provided 8,000 volunteers the opportunity to remove over 11,000 lbs. of trash from San Diego County beaches.
+Our full analysis can be read here.

 - Totals include 3,000 plastic bottles, 4,000 plastic straws, 17,000 plastic wrappers, 19,000 pieces of styrofoam, and 50,000 cigarette butts.
 All saved from entering the ocean.